nipphittt17/HR-Data-ETL-Pipeline/README.md

 <br><br> <img src="  .png" alt="Data_model" height = 1000> <br>

 **1. Fact table**
 - CompanyData: This table stores comprehensive employment details for each employee.
 This table captures the history of an employee's association with a company.
-The company ID was generated, in case that any employee
+The company ID was generated, in case that the employee might change positions within the organizationn.
+This table is connected to the Employee and JobProfile tables via foreign keys.

 **2. Dimension tables**
-- Employee:
+- Employee: This table contains personal and demographic information for each employee.
-- JobProfile:
+- JobProfile: This table provides details about each job profile, including job titles, department, and other relevant attributes.

 ## Extract-Transform-Load
 **1. Extract**